WARNING: These are summaries, not reviews, and may contain story spoilers.

 (Dr Martin Hesselius; Dr Silence)

-Historical Characters: Arthur Conan Doyle; Aleister Crowley
+Historical Figures: Arthur Conan Doyle; Aleister Crowley

 Other Characters: Reverend Batholomew Haskins; Sam Farrar; Rose Farrar; Mademoiselle Astarte; Catriona Kaye; Astarte's Clients; Astarte's Mother; China Manufacturer & Wife; Edwin Winthrop; Astarte's Father; Diogenes Members; Diogenes Attendant; The Undertakers; (Jane Farrar; Sam's Grandad; Lord Lieutenant; Ellen Farrar; Mrs Cully)